cameraui/sdk/go/docs/api/sensor.md

 ## type LightControl

 LightControl is a light on/off and brightness control sensor.
+Override SetOn / SetOff \(by embedding LightControl in your own type and shadowing the methods\) to drive your hardware, then call the embedded LightControl's methods to sync the SDK state.

+Plugins that have no hardware\-action use case can leave the methods unoverridden — the base implementation just updates the state.

+For hardware\-pushed updates \(someone manually flipped the switch\), call the embedded LightControl's SetOn / SetOff directly from your event handler — that bypasses any plugin override and only syncs state.

 	type LightControl struct{ BaseSensor }